agraef/midizap/README.md

 list  ::= number { "," number | ":" number }
 ~~~

-To explain the meaning of these translations, we take the mapping of channel pressure to notes indicating buttons on the AKAI APCmini (cf. examples/APCmini.midizaprc in the sources) as a running example here.
-But the same works with any kind of message having a parameter value (i.e., anything but `PC`) and any kind of MIDI output.
+In the following, we take the mapping of channel pressure to notes indicating buttons on the AKAI APCmini as a running example; for further details see examples/APCmini.midizaprc in the sources.
+These translations are useful, in particular, to decode meter messages in the Mackie protocol.
+But they work the same with any kind of message having a parameter value (i.e., anything but `PC`) and any kind of MIDI output, so similar rules should help with other kinds of "scrambled" MIDI data.
+Some other possible uses will be discussed in the following section.

-In its most basic form, the translation simply looks as follows:
+In its most basic form, the translation looks as follows:

 ~~~
 CP[16] C0
 ~~~

 In contrast to standard data translations, there's no increment suffix here, so the translation does *not* indicate an incremental value change of some sort.
 Rather, the output messages are constructed directly from the input value by some arithmetic calculations.
 To these ends, the step size on the left-hand side is actually being used as a *modulus* in order to decompose the input value into two separate quantities, *quotient* and *remainder*.
 Only the latter becomes the value of the output message, while the former is used as an *offset* to modify the output message.
-(Note that `CP` and `PB` messages don't have a modifiable offset, so if you use these on the output side of a mod translation, the offset part of the input value will simply be ignored.
-The same goes for the `PC` message, which doesn't have a parameter value either, so that the remainder value will be ignored as well.)
+(Note that `CP` and `PB` messages don't have a modifiable offset, so if you use these on the output side of a mod translation, the offset part of the input value will be simply ignored.
+The `PC` message, in contrast, lacks the parameter value, so in this case the remainder value will be disregarded instead.)

-In order to describe exactly how this works, let's assume an input value *v* and a modulus *k*.
-Mathematically, *v* is divided by *k*, yielding the offset *q* = [*v*/*k*] (i.e., *v*/*k* rounded down to the nearest integer towards zero), and the remainder *r* =  *v* - *kq* of that division.
-E.g., with *k* = 16 and *v* = 21, we have that 16 + 5 = 21 and thus you'll get *q* = 1 and *r* = 5.
-(In layman's terms, 21 divided by 16 yields 1 with a remainder of 5.)
+In order to describe more precisely how this works, let's assume an input value *v* and a modulus *k*.
+We divide *v* by *k*, yielding the offset *q* = [*v*/*k*] (i.e., *v*/*k* rounded down to the nearest integer towards zero), and the remainder *r* =  *v* - *kq* of that division.
+E.g., with *k* = 16 and *v* = 21, we have that 16 + 5 = 21 and thus you'll get *q* = 1 and *r* = 5 (i.e., 21 divided by 16 yields 1 with a remainder of 5).
 The calculated offset *q* is then applied to the note itself, and the remainder *r* becomes the velocity of that note.
 So in the example the output would be the note `C#0` (`C0` offset by 1) with a velocity of 5.
-On the APCmini, this message would then light up the second button in the bottom row of the 8x8 grid in yellow.
+On the APCmini, this message will light up the second button in the bottom row of the 8x8 grid in yellow.

-If all this sounds a bit esoteric, please bear with us.
-There is in fact an important use case for it, namely decoding meter information in the Mackie control protocol.
-Each meter value is sent by the host application in the form of a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6) and the corresponding meter value in the "low nibble" (bits 0..3), which is why we used 16 as the modulus in this example.
+As we mentioned already, there is in fact an important use case for all this, namely decoding meter information in the Mackie protocol.
+There, each meter value is sent by the host application in the form of a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6) and the corresponding meter value in the "low nibble" (bits 0..3), which is why we used 16 as the modulus in this example.

 There are some variations of the syntax which make this kind of translation more flexible.
 In particular, on the right-hand side of the rule you can specify a step size if the remainder *r* needs to be scaled: